Conjunctivitis and Corneal Disease in Cats

-Cats don't have as many eye problems as dogs do, but when an eye disease occurs in a cat, it is usually chronic, lasting months to years, and sometimes is a lifetime problem for the cat.
+Cats don’t have as many eye problems as dogs do, but when an eye disease occurs in a cat, it is usually chronic and sometimes is a lifetime problem for the cat.
 Conjunctivitis is inflammation of the pink membrane part of the eye, which lines the white part (sclera) and the inner eyelid.
 The conjunctiva can become quite reddened and swollen in some cats, and often it is just in one eye and not in both.
 This causes intermittent or constant squinting.
 It can occur on and off, for months to years.
-The conjunctivitis may occur without any other eye problems, or the eye may also have a corneal ulcer or erosion (painful open sore on the cornea, which is the "clear windshield" part of the eye), Keratitis (corneal inflammation), and/or uveitis (intraocular inflammation).
-Corneal involvement and uveitis are often caused by Feline Herpesvirus-1 (see discussion below).
+Conjunctivitis may occur without any other eye problems, or the eye may also have a corneal ulcer or erosion (painful open sore on the cornea, which is the “clear windshield” part of the eye), keratitis (corneal inflammation), and/or uveitis (intraocular inflammation).
+Corneal involvement and uveitis are often caused by Feline Herpesvirus-1 (FHV-1).

 Signs of conjunctivitis: